-Other study options include the Munich University of Applied Sciences with a broad range of practice-based programmes, the small and intimate Munich Business School with a handful of business and MBA programmes, and the prestigious Academy of Fine Arts.
+Other study options include the Munich University of Applied Sciences with a broad range of practice-based programmes, the modern and Business-focused New European College, and the prestigious Academy of Fine Arts.

 Prospective doctorate students in biology and neurology may also want to check out the PhD programme at International Max Planck Research School for Molecular and Cellular Life Sciences.

 As anywhere when you study in Germany, you can expect a high standard of living.
 In fact, Munich has also often been ranked among the world’s top 10 cities for quality of life.
 But it comes at a price: The city is the most expensive in the country when it comes to rent and food.
 One of the few things you will find cheaper than up North is beer.
 That does not surprise, considering Bavarian’s love of a good brew, and the fact that the world-famous Reinheitsgebot (the German beer brewing purity regulation) was originally influenced by a local Munich law of the 1400s.